kueyram/kueyram/README.md

 ## Hi there 👋

-# Hello, I'm [Your Name]! 👋
+# Hello, I'm Eyram Kueviakoe! 👋

-I am a data science graduate with over six years of experience in the software industry, expecting to complete my formal education in the summer of 2024.
-I hold a Master’s degree in Computer Science from The University of Iowa and have built a strong foundation in data analysis, modeling, and automation throughout my career.
+I am a data science graduate

 ## Skills and Expertise 🔧